jdh4/software_testing/02_unittest/README.md

 For all the different assert methods see the documentation.
 Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) methods.

+Note that this is an example of white box testing where we can inspect the code that we are writing the tests for.
+Black box testing is when tests are written when the code is not available.
+Test-driven development is an example of black box testing since the tests are written before the code is written.

 We now have two files:

 ```